8. Disablement reduction

 To qualify for a reduction, the extra room need not be specially built but can be an existing room provided that the predominant use of the room is linked to the person's disability and has no other purpose.

-To apply please use the 'start' button and provide your details.
+To apply please download the application form and provide your details.